squeek502/syscallogist/README.md

 ## Compiling & Usage

 Last tested with Zig `0.13.0-dev.231+28476a5ee`.
-Only compiles/runs on Windows currently.
+Only compiles/runs on Windows and Linux currently.

 ```
 zig build